Updated: Aug 20

-I believe all of them actually belong to Citroen's Conservatoire, and are here on loan: some small stickers on the DS seem to indicate that.
+I believe all of them actually belong to Citroen's Conservatoire and are here on loan: some small stickers on the DS seem to indicate such provenance.

 "everything that's volume is sculpture, the car body has volume.
 So the two things are the same." - Flaminio Bertoni